esesmuedgars/IdeaKit/README.md

 ### Firebase Dynamic Links

-[Danijela Vrzan](https://twitter.com/dvrzan) author at [raywenderlich.com](https://www.raywenderlich.com) provides an extensive [tutorial](https://www.raywenderlich.com/21376846-firebase-dynamic-links-getting-started) on implementing deep linking on iOS using Firebase Dynamic Links.
-By end of the tutorial you will be able to create, test, handle it when the app is not installed and navigate to specific view with SwiftUI.
+[Danijela Vrzan](https://twitter.com/dvrzan) in her [tutorial](https://www.raywenderlich.com/21376846-firebase-dynamic-links-getting-started) teaches how to implement deep linking on iOS using Firebase Dynamic Links.
+By the end of the tutorial you will be able to create, test, handle deep links if the application is not installed, and navigate to a specific view with `SwiftUI`.

 ## Enhanced programming